BIGJRA/BIGJRA.github.io/rejuv.md

 to the right and down has a hidden *Reverse Candy.*

 Attempt to enter the room Venam runs into and it will lock you out.
-There’s an *Antidote* to the left.
+There's an *Antidote* to the left.

 Head back across the bridge, up and left to the generator room.
 Start the third, first, then second generator.
 Go back into the room Venam